beast-dev/doc/tutorials/markov_modulated/markov_modulated.md

 Such an MMM is constructed by using a combination of multiple continuous-time Markov chain (CTMC) models such as the HKY and GTR models.
 In this tutorial, we show how to construct MMMs by using combinations of 2 and 3 CTMC models of the same type, i.e. always HKY or always GTR, which will effectively yield an 8x8 and a 12x12 dimensional MMM.

-We note that the increased dimensionality of MMMs will lead to increased computation times for the corresponding BEAST analysis.
+We note that the increased dimensionality of MMMs will lead to increased computation times for the corresponding BEAST analysis (Suchard *et al.*, 2018).
-However, this can largely be mitigated by running the analysis on a powerful GPU; we assess the computational performance of these MMMs on different hardware in our manuscript (Baele *et al.*, 2019).
+However, this can largely be mitigated by running the analysis on a powerful GPU using the BEAGLE library (Ayres *et al.*, 2019); we assess the computational performance of these MMMs on different hardware in our manuscript (Baele *et al.*, 2019).
 Despite the increased computational demands of MMM analyses, these models can be compared to one another and to popular nucleotide substitution models using (log) marginal likelihood estimation.

 We refer to Gascuel and Guindon (2007) and our own manuscript (Baele *et al.*, 2019) for a detailed overview of MMMs in phylogenetics.